-The State of West Virginia Department of Health and Human Services, Office of Accountability and Management Reporting (OAMR) is seeking a qualified Certified Public Accounting Firm to provide examination engagements of Long Term Care Financial and Statistical Reports (LTC-FASR) received from Medicaid Providers in the State.
-This examination will ensure that the costs submitted by the providers are accurate, allowable, and in accordance with West Virginia Medicaid Manuals and all other applicable laws, rules and regulations.
+The State of West Virginia Department of Health and Human Services, Office of Accountability and Management Reporting (OAMR) is seeking a qualified Certified Public Accounting Firm to provide examination engagements of Long Term Care Financial and Statistical Reports (LTC-FASR).
+An examination will ensure that the costs reported by the providers are accurate, allowable, and in accordance with West Virginia Medicaid Manuals and all other applicable laws, rules and regulations.